Introduction to Use Bluesky

 What is Bluesky?

-Bluesky began as a research initiative under Twitter before becoming the independent company Bluesky Social.
-The original company logo was a cloudy blue sky but it switched to a blue butterfly in December 2023.
-While still in its open beta mode, it reached three million users in February 2024.
+Originally, Bluesky started as a research project under Twitter before evolving into an independent entity, Bluesky Social.
+The initial logo featured a cloudy blue sky, but this was changed to a blue butterfly in December 2023.
+By February 2024, while still in open beta, Bluesky had already attracted three million users.

-In August 2024, Bluesky gained over four million users in less than two weeks.
-On September 16, Bluesky announced it had reached thirteen million users.
-At the end of January 2025, Bluesky reached thirty million users and one billion posts.
+Notably, in August 2024, Bluesky saw a surge, gaining over four million users within a span of less than two weeks.
+On September 16 of the same year, it was announced that the user count had escalated to thirteen million.
+By the end of January 2025, Bluesky’s user base reached thirty million, alongside a milestone of one billion posts.

 • Posts